jdorn/json-editor/README.md

 Requirements
 -----------------

-JSON Schema has the following dependencies:

-* [math.js](http://mathjs.org/) for floating point math

-It needs a modern browser (tested in Chrome and Firefox).
+JSON Editor has no dependencies.
+It only needs a modern browser (tested in Chrome and Firefox).

 ### Optional Requirements